Learn everything you need to know about how to make smoked carrots!

 Sliced up carrots smoked at 350°F will take about 30-35 minutes total.
 And you also risk burning a sugary glaze in that much time.

 So we like to smoke our carrots low and slow at 225°F first for about 90-120 minutes.
-They won't FULLY cook in this amount of time but will absorb a lot of smokey flavor.
+They won't FULLY cook in this amount of time but will absorb a lot of smoky flavor.

 Then we finish them for about 10-15 minutes at 350°F with our honey balsamic glaze.